Cajac/picoCTF-Writeups/README.md

 * Support my junior work colleges CTF learning
 * Be a concrete project to improve my skills in markdown, git, github, etc.

-In total you will find more than 150 challenge solutions here.
+In total you will find around 200 challenge solutions here.

 ## Challenges